simon-nunez-aschenbrenner/bloom-mcu/README.md

 ## Setup and Use

 Minimal user data is required during setup.
-After setting up their Bloom Box with their water source (e.g. pump and water tank), the user registers it through the app on the backend (linking themselves to their Bloom Box).
-They enter their email address to setup an account and a nine digit `user_key` displayed on the hub‘s display.
+After setting up their Bloom Box with their water source (e.g. pump and water tank), the user registers it through the app on the backend (linking themselves to their Bloom Box): They enter their email address to setup an account and a nine digit `user_key` displayed on the hub‘s display.
 Each Bloom Box obtains this code from the backend through our custom API (please refer to [`backend.py`](/hub/backend.py) and [`constants.py`](/hub/constants.py) for the API calls used by the hub).
 To authenticate itself with the backend each Bloom Box gets assigned an unique `hub_id` and a random (and perhaps in the future changeable) `factory_key` during manufacturing (like an username and password).
 The [setup activity diagram](/doc/setup_activity_diagram.png) explains this process in further detail.